Feb. 28, 2013

 In order to make the switch to electronic payments, a beneficiary needs to contact their local Social Security office with their Social Security number, 12-digit federal benefit number, and their bank’s routing number.

-The Wisconsin Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz encourage any Social Security recipient who has hesitated to make the switch to electronic payments to do so soon so there is no disruption in their benefit payment schedule.
+At Sigman, Janssen, Sewall, Pitz & Burkham, our Oshkosh SSD lawyers encourage any Social Security recipient who has hesitated to make the switch to electronic payments to do so soon so there is no disruption in their benefit payment schedule.